 So you’ve treated yourself to a GoPro ahead of your next holiday and you’re starting to get to grips with how it works.

-As well as capturing those amazing videos of you scuba diving, swimming or simply exploring (depending how adventurous you feel!), your GoPro is also great for taking stills.
+As well as capturing those amazing videos of you scuba diving, swimming or simply exploring (depending on how adventurous you feel!), your GoPro is also great for taking stills.
 To help you get the most from your new toy, we’ve put together our top tips for taking travel photos using a GoPro.

 Practice Makes Perfect

 Become a pro before you go!
 Play around with your GoPro before you head off on holiday to get used to its settings.
-I recommend taking a look at the GoPro Tutorials YouTube channel for a whole host of handy clips.
+We recommend taking a look at the GoPro Tutorials YouTube channel for a whole host of handy clips.

 Invest in a Mount

+When it comes to getting the most out of your GoPro for travel photography, investing in the right mount is important.
 There are lots of different mounts to choose from, with something to suit all needs.
 A pole mount is ideal for exploring a new city and capturing holiday selfies, whilst head and wrist mounts are perfect for the more adventurous traveller.

 Battery life can be a problem with these nifty bits of kit, so turn off your GoPro’s wifi to avoid draining the battery whilst you’re out and about.